masternotions/masternotions.github.io/predator-part-1.md

 In the presentation, Greenwald demanded to be called solely and solely: Herr DomMascHry31, or just Herr DOM.
 The [obsession nazistóide][1] Greenwald (a Jew who hates Judaism, Israel, Christianity, but with a strong penchant for Islam and the idea of submission and domination ... is already public knowledge domain and the face Jeffrey Dahmer Glenn).

-'I didn't know his real name and didn't know it until I saw him on TV years and years later in an NBC story and the Bush son elections.
-After healthy years and without panic attacks, Greenwald's vision triggered all the perverse memories that Verdevaldo and his partner Buchtel had for the then young man in his 20s'.
+'I didn't know his real name and continued not knowing until I saw him on TV years and years later in an NBC story on George W Bush's elections.
+After years of good health without panic attacks, the sight of Greenwald triggered all the perverse memories that Verdevaldo and his partner Buchtel had inflicted on the then young 20-something.'

 Still in a non-fluent English, RZ asked Greenwald why so many computers and in a room attached to the 'studio' with several people on the phone who kept ringing.
 It was a sex disk, from which attendants drew interested parties to a site known as hairystuds.com - the same site that sparked a legal war between Glenn Greenwald and his former partner Peter Haas.